digitalyoshixi/zettelkasten/content/Philosophy/Knowledge Argument for Qualia.md

 Mary does learn something new, but she doesn't learn a new fact, she learns an old fact under a new guise.
 Often endorsed by those who believe in [[Identity Theory]] and [[A Posteriori Physicalism]].
 ##### [[Leibniz' Law Fallacy]] Response
-Mary's understanding of red and not red follows the same structure of a leibniz' law fallacy.
+Mary's understanding of red and not red follows the same structure of a Leibniz' law fallacy.
 **The argument below is a fallacy:**
 ```standardform
 P1: Mary knows all facts about red except for its sensation